 Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method.
-Gains and losses are recognized in the statement of comprehensive income when the loans and receivables are derecognized or impaired, and through the amortization process.
+Gains and losses are recognized in the statement of profit or loss and other comprehensive income when the loans and receivables are derecognized or impaired, and through the amortization process.
 Amortized cost is computed using the effective interest method less any allowance for impairment and principal repayment or reduction.
 The calculation takes into account any premium or discount on acquisition and includes transaction costs and fees that are integral part of the effective interest rate.